-Goals for the Honors Reading List: Working with your advisor and/or the Honors member of your thesis committee, write the annotated or narrative version of the Reading List.
+Goals for the Honors Reading List: Working with your advisor and/or the Honors member of your thesis committee, write the annotated or narrative version of the reading list.
 The Reading List must contain at least twelve texts, at most three texts may be drawn from the Honors Civilizations sequence.
 You will also write multiple drafts for revision.
-Thesis Form 4 (Reading List) must be submitted by the fourth week of the HON499 semester for approval by your advisor and the Honors Dean or Associate Dean.
-A student cannot defend their Honors thesis without receiving approval of the Reading List by the Honors College.
+Thesis Form 3 (Reading List) must be submitted by the fourth week of the HON499 semester for approval by the Honors Dean.
+A student cannot defend their Honors thesis without recieving approval of the reading list by the Honors College.
+Advisors will submit the online Thesis Form 3, and students will submit their final Reading List document to the Honors College via email.

-Obligations for HON 499: You must submit Thesis Forms 4, 5, 6, and 7 in the HON 499 semester (see due dates for each form in sections IV and XI, or here: honors.umaine.edu/resource/honors-thesis-form-due-dates/).
-This includes turning in a final draft of your Reading List (Form 4), scheduling your thesis defense date, time, and format (whether it's happening remotely via Zoom, or the room you booked) (Form 5), participating in the defense (Form 6), and the final, correctly formatted submission of the post-defense edited thesis (Form 7).
+Obligations for HON 499: You must submit thesis forms 3, 4, 5, and 6 in the HON 499 semester (see deadlines in thesis calendar for each form, here https://honors.umaine.edu/current-students/academics/thesis/forms/#calendar).
+This includes turning in a final draft of your reading list (form 3), scheduling your thesis defense date, time, and format (whether it's happening remotely via Zoom, or the room you booked) (form 4), participating in the defense (form 5), and the final, correctly formatted submission of the post-defense edited thesis (form 6).
 The most significant obligation for HON 499 is to complete and successfully defend your thesis.

 Grading for HON 499: Your thesis advisor grades HON 499 based on your progress in the course.
 You can be given an A through F for your work in HON 499.
 There is also an optional "TH" grade that can be assigned which means that your advisor will retroactively give you a grade in HON 499 once the thesis process is complete, used in scenarios in which students extend their thesis work beyond the HON499 semester.
 However, YOU CANNOT GRADUATE WITH A "TH" OR A BLANK GRADE ON YOUR TRANSCRIPT; therefore, your advisor will need to submit a grade for HON 499 before you are certified to graduate.
-Read more about Thesis course grading here:
+Read more about Thesis course grading here: honors.umaine.edu/resource/thesis-course-grading-guidelines/

-honors.umaine.edu/resource/thesis-course-grading-guidelines/

-XVIII.
 Thesis Defense

-For this part of the process, your most important task is to work with your advisor and provide a final, thoroughly edited version of your thesis (along with your Reading List) to each member of your committee at least two weeks prior to the scheduled defense.
+For this part of the process, your most important task is to work with your advisor and provide a final, thoroughly edited version of your thesis (along with your reading list) to each member of your committee at least two weeks prior to the scheduled defense.
 Please note that this final version of your thesis must include all required sections including the title page, author's biography, etc. See the Remote Honors Thesis Defense Guidelines and review the formatting guidelines for more information (Appendix C).